cloudevents/spec/json-format.md

 ### 3.1.
 Special Handling of the "data" Attribute

-The mapping of the `Any`-typed `data` attribute follows the rules laid out in [Section 2.3.](#23-mapping-any-typed-attributes), with two additional rules:

-First, if an implementation determines that the type of the `data` attribute is `Binary` or `String`, it MUST inspect the `datacontenttype` attribute to determine whether it is indicated that the data value contains JSON data.
+The `data` attribute has no specified type, and so is treated specially, according to the following rules.
+In cases where multiple rules apply to the same data, the top most rule MUST be used.

-If the `datacontenttype` value is either ["application/json"][rfc4627] or any media type with a [structured +json suffix][rfc6839], the implementation MUST translate the `data` attribute value into a [JSON value][json-value], and set the `data` attribute of the envelope JSON object to this JSON value.
+If the data attribute is known by the implementation to be JSON, the implementation MUST translate the `data` attribute value into a [JSON value][json-value], and set the `data` attribute of the envelope JSON object to this JSON value.
+An implementation MUST consider events with the following `datacontenttype` values as JSON:

+* [`"application/json"`][rfc4627]
+* Any value with a [structured `+json` suffix][rfc6839]

+An implementation MAY use other means to know if an event is representable as JSON, for example, using other well known `datacontentype` values such as `text/json` or `application/json-seq`][json-seq], or through inspection of types passed to an API.

-If the `datacontenttype` value does not follow the [structured +json suffix][rfc6839] but is known to use JSON encoding, the implementation MUST translate the `data` attribute value into a [JSON value][json-value], and set the `data` attribute of the envelope JSON object to this JSON value.
-Its typical examples are, but not limited to, `text/json`, [`application/json-seq`][json-seq] and [`application/geo+json-seq`][json-geoseq].
+If the top-level type of `datacontenttype` is `text` (eg, `text/plain`), the implementation MUST translate the `data` attribute into a [JSON string][json-string] (taking the `datacontentencoding` attribute into consideration if the value is originally binary) and set the `data` attribute of the envelope JSON object to this JSON string.

-Unlike all other attributes, for which value types are restricted to strings per the [type-system mapping](#22-type-system-mapping), the resulting `data` member [JSON value][json-value] is unrestricted, and MAY also contain numeric and logical JSON types.

-Second, whether a Base64-encoded string in the data attribute is treated as `Binary` or as a `String` is also determined by the `datacontenttype` value.
-If the `datacontenttype` media type is known to contain text, the data attribute value is not further interpreted and treated as a text string.
-Otherwise, it is decoded and treated as a binary value.
+If the `datacontenttype` is anything else, or is not set, the implementation MUST translate the value to a [Base64-encoded][base64] [JSON string][json-string], and set the `data` attribute of the envelope JSON object to this JSON string.

+Note that even if an implementation knows that the type of the `data` attribute is a `String`, if the `datacontenttype` top-level type is not `text`, the value MUST still be [Base64-encoded][base64].
+This so that, when decoding, a consumer might not have the same knowledge that that `data` attribute is a `String`, and so without the indication of `text` from the `datacontenttype`, cannot know not to Base64 decode the String into `Binary`.

 ### 3.2.
 Examples

-Example event with `String`-valued `data`:
+Example event with `text`-valued `data`:

 ```JSON
 {